xwmario/Warez/README.md

 - [iktason/aceproxy](https://hub.docker.com/r/ikatson/aceproxy/) A docker image to run aceengine + aceproxy, e.g. to watch Torrent-TV.ru.

 ## IRC
-- [XDCC Tutorial](http://theloadguru.com/xdcc-irc-beginners-guide/) XDCC Downloading For Beginners: Do It Like A Pro
+- [XDCC Tutorial](http://theloadguru.com/xdcc-irc-beginners-guide/) XDCC Downloading For Beginners: Do It Like A Pro!
 - [autodl-irssi](https://autodl-community.github.io/autodl-irssi/) autodl-irssi is a plugin for irssi that monitors IRC announce channels for torrent trackers and downloads torrent files based on user-defined filters.
 - [XDCC](https://en.wikipedia.org/wiki/XDCC) XDCC (Xabi DCC or eXtended DCC) is a computer file sharing method which uses the Internet Relay Chat (IRC) network as a host service.
-- [ZNC](https://github.com/znc/znc) An advanced IRC bouncer
+- [ZNC](https://github.com/znc/znc) An advanced IRC bouncer.

 ### IRC Clients
 - [weechat](https://github.com/weechat/weechat) The extensible chat client.